 Building a luxury home is the perfect way to make sure that your home matches your exact preferences and specifications.
 One appliance that can provide the interiors of your home with a style and luxury appearance is a fireplace.
 At European Home, we offer a wide selection of premium fireplaces that are made with the best materials as well as the most advanced technology.
 One type of fireplace you can choose for your new home is a ventless gas fireplace, which offers some distinct advantages over other types.
 The following is a comprehensive guide on ventless gas fireplaces and why you should consider one for your home.

 What Are Ventless Gas Fireplaces?

-A ventless fireplace is very much as described: it has been designed to burn without the need for venting.
-Unlike a direct vent fireplace, which vents to the outside and brings in combustion air to a sealed firebox, a vent free fireplace uses available room air to provide the oxygen necessary for combustion.
+A ventless gas fireplace is very much as described: it has been designed to burn without the need for venting.
+Unlike a direct vent fireplace, which vents to the outside and brings in combustion air to a sealed firebox, a ventless gas fireplace uses available room air to provide the oxygen necessary for combustion.

 A ventless gas fireplace can be operated with natural gas.
 This gas will flow directly into a gas burner that’s situated on top of the fireplace.
 Once the fireplace has been ignited, all the flames produced in the unit will run into the gaps of artificial logs.